Skip to content

 • response term: the responder’s current term, so a stale candidate can update itself

-AppendEntries RPC that is used for heartbeats (empty entries) to maintain leader authority.
+Used for heartbeats (empty entries) to maintain leader authority.

 POST /raft/append-entries